facebookresearch/ResponsibleNLP/multilingual_gendered_nouns_dist/README.md

 You will find below instructions to compute the run the Gender-GAP pipeline.
 In a nutshell, given a dataset, you can use the script presented below to compute the distributions of genders.

-The pipeline is showcased in the paper *The GENDER-GAP Pipeline: A Gender-Aware Polyglot Pipeline for Gender Characterisation in 55 Languages*.
+The pipeline is showcased in the paper *The Gender-GAP Pipeline: A Gender-Aware Polyglot Pipeline for Gender Characterisation in 55 Languages*.

 ## Setup